Religious influences on Zoroastrianism: Prayer

-The monajat, an Arabic word meaning supplication tradition of prayers, evolved relatively late in the 13th century and shows Islamic influence.
+The munajat, an Arabic word for the supplication tradition of prayers, evolved relatively late in the 13th century and shows Islamic influence.
 In contrast to more traditional forms of prayer, which are usually in Avestan, monajat prayers are performed in the native language of the faithful, typically in Persian or Gujarati for Iranian and Indian Zoroastrians, respectively.
-They show a wide variety and can be composed in verse or in prose.
+They take diverse forms and can be composed in verse or in prose.